 Our brand position is 180 degrees from Madison Ave.
-So, when we met Bigfoot, a New York City-based lifestyle tech company built to answer the question, ‘What are you doing this weekend?’ we immediately knew we’d be fast friends.
-Three days later (literally) we were toasting to building a brand (from scratch) that transforms the way people discover experiences.
+So, when we met Bigfoot, a New York City-based lifestyle tech company disrupting how the world finds fun things to do, we immediately knew we’d be fast friends.
+Three days later (literally) we were toasting to building a brand and multi-channel advertising campaign (from scratch).

 How’s that?
 Bigfoot understands that when we want to find things to do, we all suffer from paralysis by analysis.
 Too many of us get bogged down by too many reviews for too many choices.
 Bigfoot solves this with proprietary tech that makes finding fun easy.
 Spend a few minutes on the handy platform and you’ll see it’s not another Yelp, Thrillest, Roadtrippers or Time Out.
 Bigfoot actually learns from your behavior and aggregates the experiences you like in the city you’re in, even as your tastes change—everything from concerts happening tonight to that poodle parade with mimosas on a Monday.